 If you don't feel like reading this whole document you can read the Sandbox FAQ instead.
 A description of what the sandbox does and doesn't protect against may also be found in the FAQ.

 The Windows sandbox is a user-mode only sandbox.
 There are no special kernel mode drivers, and the user does not need to be an administrator in order for the sandbox to operate correctly.
-The sandbox is designed for 32-bit processes and has been tested on Windows 2000, Windows XP 32 bits, and Windows Vista 32 and 64 bits.
+The sandbox is designed for both 32-bit and 64-bit processes and has been tested on all Windows OS flavors between Windows 2000 and Windows 10, both 32-bit and 64-bit.

 Sandbox operates at process-level granularity.
 Anything that needs to be sandboxed needs to live on a separate process.
 The minimal sandbox configuration has two processes: one that is a privileged controller known as the broker, and one or more sandboxed processes known as the target.
 Throughout the documentation and the code these two terms are used with that precise connotation.
 The sandbox is provided as a static library that must be linked to both the broker and the target executables.

 In Chromium, the broker is always the browser process.
 The broker, is in broad terms, a privileged controller/supervisor of the activities of the sandboxed processes.
 The responsibilities of the broker process are:

 The broker should always outlive all the target processes that it spawned.
 The sandbox IPC is a low-level mechanism (different from Chromium's IPC) that is used to transparently forward certain windows API calls from the target to the broker: these calls are evaluated against the policy.
 The policy-allowed calls are then executed by the broker and the results returned to the target process via the same IPC.
 The job of the interceptions manager is to patch the windows API calls that should be forwarded via IPC to the broker.